Publication · Release

 What the agent sees

-AlphaStar and most prior RTS agents trained against a structured game API: unit vectors, scripted observations, command-level actions inside the engine.
+AlphaStar and most prior real time strategy agents trained against a structured game API.
+Unit vectors, scripted observations, command level actions inside the engine.
 War Games does not expose any of that.
-The agent receives the same rendered screen a human player sees, and acts through the same input channels (click, drag, type, key, scroll) that any frontier model can already drive via computer use.2
+The agent gets the same rendered screen a person sees, and acts through the same input channels a person uses.
+Click, drag, type, key, scroll.
+Anything that can already drive a computer through pixels can drive this.2

 Game world runs in real time Model pixels in / actions out CUA actions click · drag · key frame decision world updates between steps